cozy-labs/cozy-light/README.md

 # Platform applications

-By default the application handles only apps based on Node.js and PouchDB.
+By default the platform handles only apps based on Node.js and PouchDB.
-But through plugins you can install application only made of static HTML or Apps available via the Docker registry in a Docker container.
+But through plugins you can install appsi made only of static HTML or container available on the Docker registry.

 ## Install default applications